hwhesselink/homekit-dashboard/README.md

     [![Open in HACS at your Home Assistant instance.][hacsBadge]][cardModHacs]

-    - and optionally _Kiosk Mode_ (Note: check [here][kioskModeVersion] for version compatibility depending on whether you're running Home Assistant 2025.5.0 or earlier)
+    - and optionally _Kiosk Mode_ (Note: check [here][kioskModeVersion] for version compatibility depending on whether you're running Home Assistant 2025.5.0 or earlier) (Note 2: if you install the pre-release version v8.0.0-beta.0 see [here][configureKioskNewUrl] for how to handle the changed configuration format)

     [![Open in HACS at your Home Assistant instance.][hacsBadge]][kioskModeHacs]